Yelp/mrjob/docs/guides/configs-all-runners.rst

     :set: all
     :default: (automatic)

-    Should we automatically tar up the mrjob library and install it when we run job?
+    Should we automatically zip up the mrjob library and install it when we run job?
 By default, we do unless :mrjob-opt:`interpreter` is set.

     Set this to ``False`` if you've already installed ``mrjob`` on your